Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Profiling Framework

 \subsection{Handlers and Trace- and Sample-based Profiling}

-The \gls{CP} profiling framework is written in \gls{C++}11 and the APIs are exported to \ac{JNI} using SWIG-Java library~\cite{SWIGPaper}.
-Thus, \gls{CP} library can be used with \gls{C++}11 programs and Java programs.
-We demonstrate the use of \ac{CP} in Fig.~\ref{fig:cpjava}.
-Once per JVM instance the \gls{CP} native library is loaded (line~\ref{cpjava:load}).
-Opening a profiling channel requires a channel name, data-format and handler-type (lines~5--8).
-For a given tuple ID, a $\langle$time-stamp, tuple ID$\rangle$ pair is logged on the channel (line~\ref{cpjava:log}).
-The time-stamp is obtained by the native library from the \emph{clock\_gettime()} system call.
+The \ac{C++}11 native APIs are exported to \ac{JNI} using the SWIG-Java library~\cite{SWIGPaper}.
+Thus, we can instrument both \ac{C++}11 and Java programs with our \ac{CP} library.
+We demonstrate the use of the library in Fig.~\ref{fig:cpjava}.
+The \ac{CP} native library loads once per JVM instance (line~\ref{cpjava:load}).
+Opening a profiling channel requires a channel name, log format, and handler type (lines~5--8).
+For the current channel \emph{ch0}, the library logs a $\langle$\ac{TSC}~value, tuple~ID$\rangle$ pair, effectively distinguishing each tuple (line~\ref{cpjava:log}).
+The timestamp comes from the \emph{rdtscp()} instruction.
 Closing a channel causes buffered logging data (if any) to be flushed to a disk.
-As depicted in Fig.~\ref{fig:closure}, a profiling channel is represented as a closure~\cite{Closures}, which contains a pointer to the channel's handler function (line~\ref{cl:handler}) and the entire referencing environment (data) of the handler.
-(Complex handlers, \textit{e.g.}, a FIR filter, can extend the closure type by adding the required book-keeping information.)
-A handler function receives its closure as a type-erased argument~\cite{IntenPolym}, to avoid the overhead of a dynamic (dispatching) method call.
+As depicted in Fig.~\ref{fig:closure}, a closure~\cite{Closures} represents a profiling channel, which contains a pointer to the channel's handler function (line~\ref{cl:handler}) and the entire referencing environment (data) of the handler.
+(Complex handlers, \textit{e.g.}, an FIR filter, can extend the closure type by adding the required book-keeping information.)
+A handler function receives its closure as a type-erased argument~\cite{IntenPolym} to avoid the overhead of a dynamic (dispatching) method call.
 Internally, the channel~ID of type \emph{long} from Fig.~\ref{fig:cpjava} is a pointer to the channel's closure.
 Procedure \emph{logTS()} calls the closure's handler with the closure as its argument.
-Handler functions are type-specific and thus able to regain the closure type through a \gls{C++} static cast~\cite{c++}.
-Events in streaming workloads can be expected to be logged on a nanosecond basis, which required this optimization of the handler dispatching mechanism.
-The \emph{parm\_handler\_f} function pointer (line~\ref{cl:param}) allows handlers to be equipped with a function to parameterize the handler.
-We provide several different handlers to conduct trace- and event-based sampling.
-A handler is associated with a channel when the channel is opened (see Fig.~\ref{fig:cpjava}, line~\ref{cpjava:handler}).
+Handler functions are type-specific and thus able to regain the closure type through a \ac{C++} static cast~\cite{c++11}.
+We optimized the handler dispatching mechanism for logging events in streaming workloads at nanosecond-level accuracy.
+The \emph{parm\_handler\_f} function pointer (line~\ref{cl:param}) lets handlers incorporate a function that parameterizes the handler.
+We provide several types of handlers to conduct trace- and event-based sampling.
+A handler associates with a channel opened (see Fig.~\ref{fig:cpjava}, line~\ref{cpjava:handler}).